dan-holmes/poker/README.md

 # Testing

-This app is unit tested on the backend.
+This app is unit tested on the back end.
 To run the tests run ``rspec`` in the backend folder.

 # Missing features